 This course examines the fundamental principles underlying electronic, vibrational, and rotational spectra of molecules as well as magnetic resonance, mass spectrometry, optical rotation, etc. Principles of instrumentation will also be studied.
 Those concepts will then be practically applied in a laboratory setting.

 |CHEM3245||Environmental Chemistry (A) (Cross-Listed: BIOL 3245)||4 ch (3C 3L)|

 Course will provide students with a chemical basis for understanding the natural environment and current environmental issues.
 Topics will include: the composition of the natural environment, the chemistry supporting environmental processes, and the main reactions of natural & anthropogenic chemicals in the atmosphere, water, and soils.
-Note: This course may be listed as either BIOL 3245 or CHEM 3245.
+NOTE: This course may be listed as either BIOL 3245 or CHEM 3245.
 Credit can not be obtained for both BIOL 3245 and CHEM 3245.

-Prerequisite: One term of organic chemistry at the 2nd year level.
+Prerequisites: One term of organic chemistry at the 2nd year level.